 Can I Use Frozen Peaches?

 Yes!
-No need to thaw.
-Just add them to the pan and increase the cooking time slightly.
-The texture may be a little softer and the mixture more saucy, but it’ll still be delicious.
+No need to thaw — just add them straight to the pan and cook a few extra minutes.
+The compote will be a bit softer and slightly more saucy, but still just as delicious.

 How to Make Peach Compote

 Let the peaches macerate.
 Combine peaches, sugar, lemon juice, and salt in a saucepan.
-Let them sit for 5–10 minutes to draw out the juices.
+Let them sit for 5 to 10 minutes.
+This helps the peaches release their natural juices so the compote cooks evenly.

 Simmer.
-Cook over medium heat until the peaches soften and the juices thicken slightly, about 8 to 10 minutes.
+Cook over medium heat until the peaches are soft and the juices are lightly thickened and glossy, about 8 to 10 minutes.

 Finish with vanilla.
 Stir it in after removing from the heat, if you’re using it.